bktsim/courses-notifier/README.md

 6. Create a time-based trigger that runs every minute.

 ### Apparently...
 The quota limit for Google Apps Script really isn't intended for this.
 I have added Main.py and Course.py which essentially does what the google script app does, but in python.

+You need the following libraries to run it:
+ * discord_webhook
+ * BeautifulSoup4
+ * requests